alejokawaii/alejokawaii/README.md

 # *Salutations.
 Look at this dog*:
 ![main](imagengatoparagit.png)

-Now that you have seen it, let me introduce you to this barren wasteland: My Github profile.
+Now that you have seen It, let me introduce you to this barren wasteland: My Github profile.

-I've just finshed a bootcamp course at TheBridge.
+I've just finshed a Bootcamp course at TheBridge and I've already got a Law degree.

-I've already got a Law degree and now I´m starting my masters to be a lawyer :)
+Right now I´m in the middle of getting my masters to be a Lawyer :)

 - 🌱 I’m currently learning: SQL.
 - 👯 I’m looking to collaborate on: Everything at the moment.
 - 🤔 I’m looking for help with: Python and SQL.
-- 💬 Ask me about: Anything really.
+- 💬 Ask me about: Anything about Law and Data Science.
-- 📫 How to reach me: You can't.